 I visited Copenhagen for 3 days during my trip and explored many of the attractions using the Copenhagen Card (mentioned above).
 Some of my favourite attractions are below, and you’ll find lots more in my post Top Things to See and Do in Copenhagen.

 A highlight and must-see for anyone visiting Copenhagen is the Nyhavn.
 This area is an old fisherman’s neighbourhood from the 17th century and is one of the most beautiful parts of the city.
-Along the canal, you will also find lots of places to eat, drink and relax within a great atmosphere.
+Along the canal, you will also find lots of places to eat, drink and relax in a great atmosphere.
 You will also find boat tours leading from this location.

 Christiansborg Palace is a stunning palace and government building.
 During my trip I visited the Royal Reception Rooms which includes 19 areas, and some of them such as the Great Hall (seen below) are breathtaking.